 - Helping implement changes and innovations to improve care

-“After being hospitalized twice over the course of two months at Sharp Chula Vista, I inquired about how I might be able to give back to the hospital,” explains Bob Garvin, former patient and volunteer.
+“After being hospitalized twice over the course of two months at Sharp Chula Vista, I inquired about how I might be able to give back to the hospital,” explains Gary Mangum, former patient and volunteer.
 “Soon after I joined the Patient and Family Advisory Council, and have been a member ever since.
 It gives me the opportunity to provide a perspective that I hope helps the hospital maintain its high quality of care.”

 Not only does the council help implement change, but it provides increased emotional support and access to information for patients and their families.

 “The goal of the council is to provide the patient and family perspective on all aspects of care,” Malagon-Maldonado says.
 “It helps us improve our quality of care and our patient and staff engagement by building a culture that’s driven by the voice of patients and families.”